 When you’ve lost your Florida home or business to a devastating fire, the last thing you want to do is fight with your insurance company for compensation.
 Unfortunately, residential and commercial insurers often make the claims process unnecessarily difficult, especially when a damage claim is worth a lot of money.

-The MIC Firm has helped countless property owners across Florida recover from catastrophic fire losses.
+My Insurance Case has helped countless property owners across Florida recover from catastrophic fire losses.
 Whether something in the property ignited the flames or it was consumed by a wildfire, a Florida fire insurance claims lawyer at our firm will support and protect your right to compensation.
 When your insurance carrier doesn’t honor its obligations, we will investigate and help you take legal action if necessary.

 Common Causes of Florida Property Fires